peterdongan/ExdTech.ImageServer/README.md

 * Reencodes images as jpegs.
 * Stores images to Azure Blob Storage.
 (Or elsewhere with your own implementation of `IImageStore`.)

+## Processing
+The image processor uses bicubic interpolation for antialiasing in scaled images.
+This works better with photographic content than lines.

 ## Set-up
 Configure the following values in appsettings.json:
 ````